 The question, more often than not, is really about how to help a child lose weight for their ‘health’ without causing body image issues.

-The answer is always this; you can’t.
-As soon as you suggest a child lose weight, you are almost certainly going to cause harm.
-I’m pretty staunch on that idea.
+The answer is this; we can’t.
+As soon as we suggest a child lose weight, harm sets in.
+I’m pretty staunch about this.

 Harm happens for two reasons.

 ONE: we have no protocol for weight loss that is sustainable over time for more than 5% of people.
 For the other 95% there will be initial weight loss and then long term weight gain – which often leads to trying again and again and again.
 And in the process of losing and gaining, heartache, mental health issues and body image hell can set in.
-We also know that 5% of eleven-year-olds that start a diet end up with a clinical eating disorder, regardless of what size they are when they start that diet.
-Those aren’t good odds whichever way you spin them.
+We also know that 5% of eleven-year-olds that intentionally lose weight end up with a clinical eating disorder, regardless of what size they are when they start.
+Those aren’t good odds whichever way we spin them.

-TWO: suggesting your child needs to lose weight, even if you’re couching it in ‘health’ terms, sends the message very clearly that you don’t think their body is ‘good’.
-Your child will have been shown message after message from the moment they are born that bigger bodies are bad and smaller ones are good.
-The instant you suggest they need to be smaller is the instant they know you think their body is wrong.
-That can set them up for a lifetime of struggle.
+TWO: suggesting a child should lose weight, even if we’re couching it in ‘health’ terms, sends the message that their body is bad and needs fixing.
+Our children will have seen message after message from the moment they are born intimating that bigger bodies are bad and smaller ones are good.
+The instant we say they need to be smaller is the instant they know we think their body is wrong.
+This can set them up for a lifetime of struggle.

-But please, if you’ve already tried to help them lose weight – I want you to cut yourself a break.
-You were doing the very best you knew how.
-There is no shame in making mistakes – the power is in acknowledging you have and moving forward.
-You are a legend, being here, reading this, so please, be kind to yourself.
-All the information I provide is designed to help you restore the natural sense of ease in their body you’re child once had even if they have currently lost it.
+But please, if you’ve already tried to help them lose weight – don’t fret.
+Be kind to yourself.
+Nothing is irreversible.
+You can shift what you are doing and make a big difference.
+All the information in this blog series is designed to help you restore the natural sense of ease in your child’s body even if they have currently lost it.
 So keep reading, you’re in the right place.

-Here are three ways to help them treat their body with respect, regardless of their size.
+Here are three ways to help them retain or regain body confidence, regardless of their size.